InabaTatsuro/InabaTatsuro.github.io/_pages/about_en.md

 ---
 permalink: /
-title: "About"
+title: "About en"
-excerpt: "About me"
+excerpt: "About me en"
 author_profile: true
 redirect_from:
   - /about_en/